gsdriver/ssml-check/README.md

 ```
 {
-  platform:alexa,       // The voice platform to evaluate this SSML against.
+  platform:all,         // The voice platform to evaluate this SSML against.
-                        // Currently only "alexa" is supported.
-  checkVUI,             // Beta: If present, this object provides details on
-                        // validating the SSML against VUI best practices
-    duration:false,     // Whether to check the length of the SSML to see
-                        // if it is either too long or contains run-on text.
-    maxDuration:10000,  // Value, in ms, to check SSML length against.
-                        // This parameter is only considered when checkDuration is true
-    maxTextRun:5000,    // Value, in ms, of the maximum amount of run-on text
-                        // (text without pauses).
-This value is only considered
-                        // when checkDuration is true.
+                        // Valid values are "all", "amazon", or "google".
 }
 ```